Keely grew up with this soup, which she and siblings simply called "lemon soup."

 My grandfather was born in Crete, Greece, in the late 1800s and came to the U.S. as a teenager in the early 1900s.
-While other immigrants came to Pennsylvania during that time period to work in the coal mines, he never worked in them - my grandfather found his own American dream by owning several restaurants during his lifetime.
+While other immigrants came to Pennsylvania during that time period to work in the coal mines, he never worked in them—he found his own American dream by owning several restaurants during his lifetime.

 Having a Greek grandfather and a grandmother that was born to Polish immigrants, we had quite a variety of unique recipes served when we visited them.
-Some of them my brothers and I especially liked, like this soup which we grew up calling lemon soup, but is correctly called avgolemono (or αυγολέμονο in Greek) - a traditional Greek "soupa" often served by mothers and Yia Yias (grandmothers).
+Some of them my brothers and I especially liked—like this soup, which we grew up calling lemon soup, but is correctly called avgolemono (or αυγολέμονο in Greek).
+It is a traditional Greek "soupa," often served by mothers and yia yias (grandmothers).

-This delicious, low-calorie, unique, and authentic Greek chicken soup can be served as an appetizer, or as a bowl or two as a main meal or as a side to a sandwich.
+This delicious, low-calorie, unique, and authentic Greek chicken soup can be served as an appetizer, as a main meal, or as a side to a sandwich.

-Whether you like it tart, like I do, or with a more mild lemon flavor, you can tweak this recipe to your own liking with the suggestions shared below.
+Whether you like it tart, as I do, or with a more mild lemon flavor, you can tweak this recipe to your own liking with the suggestions shared below.

-Depending on how much you like lemony tastes, use the following guide below for quantities of lemon and eggs.
+- Lemon and egg: Depending on how much you like lemony flavors, use the following guide below for quantities of lemon and eggs.

 Mild Lemony Taste